-Stratum No. Range of difficulty index(p)
+Stratum No.(j) Range of difficulty index(p)

 1 $0 \le p \le 0.1$

-2 0.1
+2 $0.1$

-3 0.2
+3 $0.2$

-4 0.3
+4 $0.3$

-5 0.4
+5 $0.4$

-6 0.5
+6 $0.5$

-7 0.6
+7 $0.6$

-8 0.7
+8 $0.7$

-9 0.8
+9 $0.8$

-10 0.9
+10 $0.9$

-The Committee considered different procedures for standardization and illustrated with sample data.
+The Committee analyzed the performances on each question of the question papers for standardization and illustrated with data.
 The Committee was of the opinion that the effect of standardization should be same for all candidates who scored the same mark within a particular group (answered a particular question paper) because the weightage of all questions were same while conducting the examination.
 Also it is not fair to give the same benefits of difficulty for all in a phase because the difficulty level of candidates within a phase may be different due to various reasons.
 So, the committee decided to give the benefits of difficulty proportional to the performance of the candidates.
 The committee unanimously suggests the following procedure for standardization.